The Human-Canine Bond.

 Dogs promote social cohesion.

 Dogs are wonderful companions and many people love them for this reason.
-It is therefore, unsurprising, pet owners have been shown in studies to be far less lonely than non-pet owners.
+It comes as no surprise perhaps that, pet owners have been shown in studies to be far less lonely than non-pet owners.

 While this is true, it also known that dogs can help us to make social connections with other people.
 Many dog owners have made new friends, because of their mutual love for dogs.